-Any Waivers granted will be recorded and reported as part of the Internal Controls Assurance process to the Group Audit Committee.
-Waivers may not be granted for procurements that are governed by legislation, for example where Public Contract Regulations (2015) thresholds are exceeded.
-The thresholds are set out in BCHG's Procurement Procedure and can be found online on the Governments website.
+Any Waivers granted will be recorded and monitored as part of the Internal Controls Assurance process.
+Waivers may not be granted for procurements that are governed by legislation, for example where Public Procurement thresholds are exceeded.
+The thresholds are set out in BCHG's Procurement Procedure and can be found online on the Government's website.

-6. Lower Value Procurement
+Lower Value Procurement